omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

-## Edited files on 6/2/19
+## Edited files on 6/3/19
-(uploadeded at jome)
+(uploadeded at home)
 - views.py
-- edit_schedule.html
-- delete_schedule.html
+- user_page.html
 - workout_list.html
-- workoutinstance_detail.html

-## Functionality completed on 6/2/2019:
+## Functionality completed on 6/3/2019:
-- edit and delete schedules only show dates in the future to be allowed to remove
-- ability to filter workouts by specific user
+- added pagination to workout_list.
-  - filters for workouts that that user has added to their profile. not necessarily workouts they created.
-- can upload multiple files when adding result by holding control.
-  - pictures and videos are currently sized to 750x500 on workoutinstance_detail template
+  - still can't get it to work with filters
+- create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
+  - add result button that has default date of previous day
+  - edit schedule button has default remove date of yesterday

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)